jenkinsci/build-history-manager-plugin/README.md

 }
 ```

-### Remove builds based on a parameter
+### Remove builds based on a job parameter

-The following configuration has three rules.
-The first rule uses the token macro condition to test the value of a parameter.
-It removes builds where the string value of `ENABLE_HISTORY` is "false".
-The second rule preserves the most recent 24 builds that do not match the first rule.
-The third rule deletes the remaining build.
-Consequently, these three rules work together to preserve the last 24 builds where `ENABLE_HISTORY` is true.
+The following configuration uses three rules to preserve the last 24 builds where `ENABLE_HISTORY` is set to "true".
+The
+first rule uses a Token Macro Condition to identify and remove builds where `ENABLE_HISTORY` equals "false".
+The second
+rule protects the 24 most recent remaining builds, and the third rule purges any builds beyond that threshold.

 ```groovy
 pipeline {